ETS-Android1/Recipes/README.md

 # Recipes

-A java android mobile social network application using FireBase (authentication, database and messaging).
+A social network application for android users, using Firebase for authentication, database and messaging.
-In this app everyone can register and share their recipes and can see other recipes. https://www.youtube.com/watch?v=m_MjeubXxHc
+In this app everyone can register and share their recipes and can see other users recipes. https://www.youtube.com/watch?v=m_MjeubXxHc